japleitez/peecko-api-doc/README.md

 **Where**
 {listId} refers to the playlist id
-{videoCode} the video's code to drag under the {newPreviousVideoCode}
+{videoCode} the video's code to drag beneath the {newPreviousVideoCode}

 Example 1
 /api/videos/playlists/1/HR004/drag-beneath/HR001
 In this example, the video HR004 is moved under HR001

 **To move a video to the top**
 Set {newPreviousVideoCode} to 'top'

 Example 2
 /api/videos/playlists/1/HR004/drag-beneath/top
 In this example, the video HR004 is moved to the top of the playlist